-5) A plan for controlling and forecasting your cash inflows and cash outflows is called a(n)
+- 5) A plan for controlling and forecasting your cash inflows and cash outflows is called a(n)

-A) income statement
+- A) income statement

-B) balance sheet
+- B) balance sheet

-C) cash budget
+- C) cash budget

-D) statement of changes in financial position
+- D) statement of changes in financial position

-E) none of the above
+- E) none of the above

-Answer: C

-Diff: 1

-Topic: Budget

-6) Leroy went shopping today and used his Visa card to buy a new sweater.
+- 6) Leroy went shopping today and used his Visa card to buy a new sweater.
 He wrote a personal check to pay for a new video game.
 He bought some snack food using cash.
-Which of these purchases are difficult to track and monitor on his budget?

-A) The sweater because it costs more than what he budgeted for clothing this month

-B) The video games because he did not add a budget category for electronics.

-C) The snacks because he did not get a cash receipt.

-D) all of the above
+Which of these purchases are difficult to track and monitor on his budget? - A) The sweater because it costs more than what he budgeted for clothing this month - B) The video games because he did not add a budget category for electronics. - C) The snacks because cash transactions don't leave a paper trail. - D) all of the above